billingsmoore/MLotsawa/Docs/WIP/TibetantoEnglishTranslationV2.md

 finetuning with a longer max epoch size accidentally produces slower decay in the optimizer, which improved performance significantly

-finetuning of the small model crashed after 36 epochs.
-Performance was still improving but only very slowly.
+finetuning of the small model crashed after 36 epochs, and restarted

-finetuning is being continued with adafactor adjusted to have a more aggressive learning rate decay strategy from

->optimizer = Adafactor(
-    model.parameters(),
-    scale_parameter=True,
-    relative_step=False,
-    warmup_init=False,
-    lr=3e-4
-)

-to:

->optimizer = Adafactor(
-    model.parameters(),
-    scale_parameter=True,
-    relative_step=True,
-    warmup_init=True,
-    lr=3e-4
-)

 ## Custom Tokenizer